Carlingford railway line: Parramatta Light Rail

 In 2013, Parramatta City Council published a feasibility study into a Western Sydney Light Rail network.
 The study proposed the construction of a light rail line from Parramatta to the Macquarie Centre, running parallel to the Carlingford line between Camelia and Dundas.
 The report noted that while the future of the railway line was a matter for the state government, conversion of the line to light rail would reduce the cost of the light rail's construction significantly.

 In December 2015, the NSW government announced the Camellia to Carlingford section of the line would be converted to light rail, forming a branch of the Parramatta Light Rail network.
 That would replace the connection to the Sydney Trains network at Clyde with a link to Parramatta and Westmead.
 As a consequence, the Carlingford line north of Parramatta Road was closed on 5 January 2020 to allow conversion works to take place.
 Much of the remaining section closed permanently.
 That included Rosehill station, which is not on the light rail route.
 The short section between Clyde and the Parramatta Road level crossing will remain open to allow access to Sydney Trains' track inspection depot.
 The Sandown line was formally closed in July 2019.
 A replacement bus service, the route 535, was introduced from Parramatta to Carlingford, and is operated by Hillsbus.
 The level crossing across Parramatta Road was removed in late January 2020.

 Services

 In its last years, all services on the line operated as shuttle services from Clyde.
 A few peak hour services operated to and from Central, but these had been withdrawn years before the line closed.
 With annual patronage of 569,000 for the year 2019, the Carlingford line was Sydney's least-used suburban railway line.

-The following table shows the patronage of Sydney Trains network.

 Remains

-Very little of the line remains as of May 2020 as the tracks and overhead wiring were removed in January 2020 with the stations at Rydalmere, Telopea, Camellia and Carlingford demolished from April to May 2020.

-The only remnants of the railway that will be left and integrated with the light rail are the Parramatta River bridge at Rydalmere and the former Dundas Station building.
+The original tracks and overhead wiring were removed in January 2020 with the stations at Rydalmere, Telopea, Camellia and Carlingford demolished from April to May 2020.
+The only remnants of the original railway that were integrated with the light rail were the Parramatta River bridge at Rydalmere and the former Dundas station building.